bmaclean/gatsby-netlify-cms/src/pages/index.md

         Click here to learn more about our money-back guarantee CDA interview preparation programs.'
     - title: 'Reference:'
       text: >
-        'Poole A., Catano, VM., and Cunningham, DP.
+        Poole A., Catano, VM., and Cunningham, DP.
 Predicting performance in Canadian dental schools: the new CDA structured interview, a new personality assessment, and the DAT.
 Journal of Dental Education.
-2007; 71: 664 - 676.'
+2007; 71: 664 - 676.
 ---